SauceDoctR914/StocksProject/README.md

 ## Usage Example

-A user can click anywhere on the news boxes on the front page and will be redirected to the financial times news website.
+A user can click anywhere on the news boxes on the front page and will be redirected to the Financial Times news website.
 On the top of the front page the current time and date is displayed along with the app title.
 On the right of the page are the stock ticker symbols, along with their current prices and change percentages.
 The percentage change is listed in green if it is positive, and red for negative.
 At the top of the column of stock tickers, you can search for a particular stock/company by its symbol.

 <img width="914" alt="screen shot 2019-03-06 at 7 13 17 pm" src="https://user-images.githubusercontent.com/32119313/53922993-8da70d80-4044-11e9-90e2-8702e3f021c5.png">